Preventing Altitude Sickness when Climbing Kilimanjaro

 So, if you can, expose your body to some altitude before you tackle Kilimanjaro:

 If you are living somewhere near mountains, climb them!
-If there is a chance to overnight at higher altitude, do it.
+If there is a chance to spend a night at higher elevations, do it.
 (Note that for this to make a difference it needs to happen right before your Kili climb.)

 No matter where you will be staying, definitely fly in a couple of days early before your climb